 BEST PLACES TO WORK FOR FINANCIAL ADVISORS (2020-2021): Best Companies Group (“BCG”) is an independent research firm and manages Best Places to Work for Financial Advisors.
 To enter the process, candidates must meet certain criteria.
 The process includes two (2) surveys to gather detailed data for each participating company.
 BCG conducts the surveys, analyzes the data, and determines the winners and rankings.
 Employees of the participating companies offer honest feedback.
 All participating companies pay a fee to be considered for this award.
 To view full criteria and rules which the award is based on, you can visit: https://www.inbestplacestowork.com/process.

-Barron’s 2020 Top 100 RIA Firms: Cerity Partners completed a 102-question survey about our practice and submitted it to Barron’s.
+Barron’s Top 100 RIA Firms (2020-2021): Cerity Partners completed a 102-question survey about our practice and submitted it to Barron’s.
 Cerity Partners did not pay a fee to participate or to become ranked.
 Barron’s verified the data with the advisors’ firms and with regulatory databases applying their rankings formula to the data to generate a ranking.
-For the information concerning Barron’s complete ranking process, please go to https://www.barrons.com/articles/barrons-top-advisors-methodology-1534541819.
+For the information concerning Barron’s complete ranking process, please go to https://www.barrons.com/articles/barrons-methodology-for-ranking-financial-advisors-51615843316.
+Cerity Partners does not pay or required to pay Barron’s any fee or other compensation for this ranking.

 The rankings are not a recommendation of Cerity Partners, reflection of performance, or a testimonial based on any of Cerity Partners clients’ experiences.
 Investors should do independent research regarding an Adviser including reviewing the Adviser’s Form ADV Part I, Part 2(a), and Form CRS (collectively “Disclosure Brochures”) for information concerning an Adviser’s fees, conflicts of interests, and services offered.
 To view Cerity Partners Disclosure Brochures, please visit www.advisrinfo.sec.gov or contact a Cerity Partners representative for your free copies.